Sur Empire: Army

-Sher Shah's army defeated the Mughal Empire and drove them out of India.
+Sher Shah's army defeated the Mughals and drove them out of India.
 Sher Shah invited Afghans from across the empire and gave them high positions, with himself taking interest in recruiting troops.
 Sher Shah also promoted out of merit.
 The Afghan army utilized heavy emphasis on their cavalry, while his infantry were armed with muskets.
 One of his reforms included splitting up his armies into divisions, which was led by a commander.
 Discipline was strict, with provisions being given by Banjaras, who accompanied the army.
 Men were also assigned roles, attributing to the system of the Dagh, with spies being able to be rooted out using this method.

 Sher Shah also considered Pashto a sign of friendliness, and gave higher salaries to Afghans who could speak Pashto in his army.

 In 1540, Sher Shah's army consisted of over 150,000 cavalrymen, 25,000 infantrymen, and over 5,000 war elephants.